Aviv-public/Aviv-Web-Technical-Test/typescript-react/README.md

 ## Objective 3: Listing price history page

 This sub-page should load and display a simple list of the price history for a specific listing.
-The sub-page should be accessible through the url `/:listingId/prices`.
+The sub-page should be accessible through the URL `/:listingId/prices`.

 > **ℹ️ Styles and CSS**
 >
-> The CSS styling is already provided and **we do not expect you to focus particularly on that part**.
+> The CSS styling is already provided, and **we do not expect you to focus particularly on that part**.
 The CSS is built on [BEM](https://getbem.com/introduction/) principles and can be found in the file [`src/styles/global.scss`](./src/styles/global.scss).

 # Running the project

-A bootstrapped project is provided to you with React and some dependencies so you can start working directly without the headache of configuring the project.
+A bootstrapped project is provided to you with React and some dependencies, so you can start working directly without the headache of configuring the project.

 ## Browsing the API